Confirmation bias

 Here is a short example of how confirmation bias can be harmful.

 Sarah has the opinion that cigarette smoking is not harmful to one’s health.
 A friend tells her that she is wrong, so Sarah decides to check things by doing a search on the internet about the health risks of smoking.
 The first four web search results have topics that suggest that cigarette smoking causes lung cancer.
 The fifth search result, however, seems to suggest that cigarette smoking is harmless and that the dangers of smoking are a conspiracy theory.
-At this point, imagine that Sarah’s mind does the confirmation bias type of toxic thinking and this makes her ignore the first four results, as they do not agree with her current opinion that cigarette smoking is healthy.
+Sarah’s ignored the first four results, as they do not agree with her current opinion that cigarette smoking is healthy.
 Instead, she only clicks the fifth result, as this agrees with her current opinion.
 This leads her to wrongly think that cigarette smoking is healthy.

 As the above example shows, confirmation bias can make one see the world in a very distorted way, falsely giving an impression that one’s current opinions are the only correct ones.